martineastwood/penaltyblog/docs/scrapers/index.rst

 Scrapers
 ==============

-The scrapers provide a consistent wrapper around many online data sources, such as football-data.co.uk, Club Elo and ESPN.
+The scrapers provide a consistent wrapper around many online data sources, such as Understat, football-data.co.uk, Club Elo and ESPN.

 Each scrapers returns the data as a dataframe with consistent column names, mapping of team names to make them consistent (e.g. Man United Vs Manchester United) and IDs to allow different data sources to be joined together.

+See the example notebook below for how to use the scrapers.

 .. toctree::